MooersLab/pymolsnips/README.md

 This file is used to set the scope (language) and call the snippets, especially ones with multiple lines and indenting, from individual files with the file extension snip.
 The snippets are stored in `~/.lighttable/User/snippets`.
 You will have to create these directories.
+In bash, you can do this with the single command: `mkdir -p ~/.lighttable/User/snippets`.
 Then select from the menu in the toolbar at the top `File-->Settings-->user behaviors`.
 This will open a new window with the `users.behaviors` file ready to be edited.
 Paste inside the square brackets the following and change the path to your home directory: